Our Mission

 Christina Plahouras

-Christina is a second-year master's student at U of T', where she holds an Ontario Graduate Scholarship for her research on developing effective drug therapeutics by targeting the DNA damage pathway in leiomyosarcoma, a rare form of cancer.
+Christina is a master's student at U of T', where she holds an Ontario Graduate Scholarship for her research on developing effective drug therapeutics by targeting the DNA damage pathway in leiomyosarcoma, a rare form of cancer.
 She completed her undergraduate degree at U of T, majoring in Human Biology.
 In her free time, she enjoys playing soccer, weightlifting, and spending time with friends and family.

 Zhong-Ping Feng

 Dr. Zhong-Ping Feng, is a Professor in Physiology and Medical Science (IMS) at the University of Toronto.
 Her portfolio as the Director of International Development for IMS, includes promoting international experiences to IMS graduate students, leading on international recruitment initiative, and developing international programs and partnerships with leading academic institutes.
+Dr. Feng has played an integral part in forming the IMS International Community, and we are grateful for her valuable advice and support during our early stages.

 Ali Golbabaei